 - 1. Adequate time to eat breakfast, snack and lunch will be provided. - 2.
 All foods served at CDCPS will be served in clean and pleasant settings. - 3.
 CDCPS will limit food and beverage marketing and avoid the display of logos or trademarks on food served in the school. - 4.
 Meals will be scheduled at an appropriate time during the day. - 5.
+Cafeterias will schedule lunches appropriately in order to avoid long lines for students. - 6.
 CDCPS will discourage the use of food as a reward or punishment.